-It was really intimidating introducing myself to him, though.
+It was really intimidating talking to him, though.
 Back when I first started as a reporter at the Gazette, sports were my main coverage area, and I looked through previous issues to familiarize myself with all the local teams.

 That was when my heart sunk deep in my chest and I couldn’t breathe.

-I saw J.R.’s articles, and how drop dead gorgeous his photographs were, and I knew right then there was no way I could ever fill his shoes.
+I read J.R.’s articles, saw how drop dead gorgeous his photographs were, and I knew there was no way I could ever fill his shoes.

 There’s a reason he was made the editor of the Parksville/Qualicum Beach newspaper this year.